 Families and children have spent extended periods incarcerated, even though immigration detention is not intended to be a punishment.
 Families have suffered prolonged and indefinite separations, receiving substandard medical care and individuals are suffering psychological distress including depression, anxiety, and difficulty sleeping.
 The practice of family detention reinstituted during the Obama Administration is a dark mark on his legacy.

 Immigration has always been a challenging issue and one most often exploited by politicians to divide the American public.
-President Donald Trump will enter office having made many promises on immigration.
+President Donald Trump has made many promises on immigration.
 Trump will inherit the same outdated immigration system and will be asked to respond to the same questions surrounding DREAMERs and their families, enforcement, refugee flows, detention, immigration court backlogs, business immigration, and much more.

 Many Republicans have long-professed that they want immigration reform done as much as the other side of the aisle.
 Now they have the chance to put those words into action.